vargovargo/LivableCities/CityLab.md

 ##What is a City Lab?##

 ###Basics###
-+ Each City lab has a dedicated focus area related to urban sustainability
++ each City lab has a dedicated focus area related to urban sustainability
-+ The Lab's work will produce new data and analyses for decision makers, and empower citizen science
++ the Lab's work will produce new data and analyses for decision makers, and empower citizen science
-+ Experts from UW, the lab's region, and broader scientific community will be convened in the lab to exchange ideas, issues, and practices
++ experts from UW, the lab's region, and broader scientific community will be convened in the lab to exchange ideas, issues, and practices

 ###Research Hubs###